 In the German parish records the name was spelled "Blanck".
 In the Bremen Crew lists the name was spelled "Blank".

-In the United States records, Henry was listed consistently as "Blank".
+In the United States records, Henry was listed as both Blanck and Blank.

-The first US record of the spelling "Blanck" was in 1900 when Henry's son, Henry, was listed with that spelling at his confirmation in 1897.
+"Blanck" was used in 1900 when Henry's son, Henry, was listed with that spelling at his confirmation in 1897.
 Henry's sons, Herman and Louie, mostly used the spelling "Blanck".
 His sons, John and Henry, stayed with the "Blank" spelling.
 The birth records of the first two children of Louis Blanck were registered under "Blank".
 Louis youngest child, John Blanck's birth was recorded under "Blanck".

 Dorothy Blanck Foley entered a correction with the state of New Jersey in 1952 changing the spelling on her birth certificate from "Blank" to "Blanck".